Spartans will begin the season at home on Oct. 12.

 In 2006-07, Cole landed his first college job as an assistant at Bowling Green.
 After one year at BGSU, he was hired as head coach at Alabama-Huntsville where he went 23-59-12 in three seasons.
 He led UAH to the College Hockey America tournament title in his third season with the school in 2009-10, earning the program’s second-ever berth in the NCAA Tournament, before moving on to USA Hockey in 2010.

 Cole’s playing career at MSU began in 1985-86 as he helped further the Spartans’ trek to sustained national prominence.
 In his four years at Michigan State, the Spartans went 131-44-8 (.738), winning a NCAA National Championship (1986), making three NCAA Frozen Four appearances (1986, 1987, 1989), capturing two CCHA regular-season titles (1986, 1989) and two CCHA Tournament championships (1987, 1989).

-As a junior at MSU, Cole was second in team scoring with 20 goals and 56 points, and then was the third-highest scorer as a senior with 29 goals and 62 points, earning team MVP and Outstanding Senior honors.
+As a junior at MSU, Cole was second in team scoring with 20 goals and 56 points, and then was the third-highest scorer as a senior with 29 goals and 62 points.

 Cole, who was the recipient of the Distinguished Spartan Award in 2013, ended his Michigan State career with 69 goals and 94 assists for 163 points.
 He shares the MSU career games played record of 180 with former teammate Don McSween.

 Cole graduated with a degree in finance and excelled in the classroom at MSU as he was a three-time CCHA All-Academic Team honoree.
 He is one of nine Spartan hockey players to have received the Big Ten Medal of Honor, garnering the accolade as a senior.